knkrn5/Programming-Concepts/oops/oops.md

 **Ques 1.** why the Non-static variable and methods are called Instance variable and method even tho those are inside the written inside class blueprint

-- **Ans 1: -** class is just a blueprint, so we want to **use the class non-static fields/ variable and methods, we will always have to create a instance**, and these **instance will let us use the non-static fields and methods of the class**, thatswhy all the non-static fields/ variables and methods are called instance fields/ variables and methods,
+- **Ans 1: -** Class is just a blueprint, so we want to **use the class non-static fields/ variable and methods, we will always have to create a instance**, and these **instance will let us use the non-static fields and methods of the class**, thatswhy all the non-static fields/ variables and methods are called instance fields/ variables and methods,
 - and **static variables and methods of the class are not called the instance variables and methods** because **these can be used directly using the class name**, but the **non-static fields and variables cannot be used using the class name**

+**Ques 2.** Even the static variables and methods are accesscible via instance then why do we don't called them the instance fields/ variables or methods.

+- **Ans 2: -** [object(instance)](./oops.md#object-instance--instance-created-from-the-class-blueprint️) As we have discussed here that each instances have the different/ sperate memory with static fiels(variable) and methods have the same memory accross all the instance, **so even when we call the static variable or method using the instance, behind the hood the complier calls these static variables and method using the class name**(static members do not belong to any specific instance) and **that too these static variables and methods are not in the instance memory, these are called from their own memory** which is common for all the instances.

 > ## **_Access Modifiers⬇️_**